balderdashy/sails-docs/concepts/ORM/Validations.md

 | ((json))         | `type: 'json'`                | Any JSON-serializable value, including numbers, booleans, strings, arrays, dictionaries (plain JavaScript objects), and `null`.
 | ((ref))          | `type: 'ref'`                 | Any JavaScript value except `undefined`.
 (Should only be used when taking advantage of adapter-specific behavior.)    |

-Different databases vary slightly in the way they handle edge cases and special values such as `Infinity`, `null`, strings of varying lengths, etc.  Sails' ORM (Waterline) and its adapters perform loose validation to ensure that the values provided in criteria dictionaries and as values to `.create()` or `.update()` match the expected data type.
+Sails' ORM (Waterline) and its adapters perform loose validation to ensure that the values provided in criteria dictionaries and as values to `.create()` or `.update()` match the expected data type.

-> Note that auto-migration also relies on the attribute's declared `type`.
-This is mainly relevant for schemaful databases (like MySQL or PostgreSQL), since the relevant adapter needs to use this information in order to alter/define tables during auto-migration.
-Remember that in production, `migrate: 'safe'` will be enabled and auto-migration will be skipped.
+##### Null and empty string

+Since `null` is neither a string, number, nor boolean, the most specific data type that accurately describes it is ((json)).
+So for example, if you want to describe a normal attribute whose values are sometimes numbers and sometimes `null`, you'll want to use `type: 'json'`.

+Since empty string ("") is a string, it is normally supported by `type: 'string'` attributes.
+There are a couple of exceptions though:  primary keys (because primary keys never support empty string) and any attribute which has `required: true`.

+##### Required

+If an attribute is `required: true`, then a value must always be specified for it when calling `.create()`.
+It also prevents explicitly trying to create (or update) this value as `null` or empty string (""),

+##### Default values

+In addition to the five data types, there are also a couple of other basic guarantees that you can define for an attribute, including the ability to ensure a default value.

+The default value (`defaultsTo`) for an attribute only applies on `.create()`, and only when the key is omitted entirely.

+##### Associations

+...

+Neither `required`, `defaultsTo`, nor any of the validation rules may be used with associations.

 ### Validation Rules

 The following validation rules are handled by [Anchor](https://github.com/sailsjs/anchor), a robust validation library for Node.js.

+_None_ of the following validation impose any _additional_ restrictions against `null`.
+That is, if `null` would be allowed normally, then enabling the `isEmail` validation rule will not cause `null` to be rejected as invalid.

+Similarly, _most_ of the following validation rules don't impose any additional restrictions against empty string ("").
+There are a few exceptions (`isNotEmptyString`, and non-string-related rules like `isBoolean`, `isNumber`, `max`, and `min`), but otherwise, for any attribute where empty string ("") would normally be allowed, adding a validation rule will not cause it to be rejected.

 In the table below, the "Compatible Attribute Type(s)" column shows what data type(s) (i.e. for the attribute definition's `type` property) are appropriate for each validation rule.
 In many cases, a validation rule can be used with more than one type.
 Note that coincidentally, the table below takes a shortcut:  If compatible with ((string)), ((number)), or ((boolean)), then the validation rule is also compatible with ((json)) and ((ref)), even if it doesn't explicitly say so.